 Fixative: The most important botanicals used to bind the flavours of the gin.
 Some of the most common ones include orris and angelica root.

 Genever: Otherwise known as Schiedam gin, Genever is the Dutch precursor to gin and dates back to the 13th century.
 Although juniper is present, it’s a type of gin that isn’t defined by its botanicals.
 It also uses a non-neutral base like malt mixed with barley, wheat, rye or corn resulting in a difference in flavour.

 London Dry: The most widely-produced type of gin produced across the world.
 It doesn’t have to be made in London, but must be juniper-heavy and often contains a bittering agent like quinine.
 It’s the most versatile type of gin for cocktails.

 Old Tom: The original gin used for a Tom Collins cocktail.
 Old Tom gin is typically sweeter than London Dry gin thanks to its simple syrups and often uses citrus flavourings.
 It’s produced in the UK and at a number of US distilleries too.

 Navy Strength: Navy strength gin is the strongest at around 57% ABV.
 The name comes from the high-strength spirits distilled in the 18th century requested by the Royal Navy.
 However, the name itself was only coined in the 1990s as a marketing ploy to highlight high-strength spirits.

-Our methodology to select and rank the best gin brands of 2020
+Our methodology to select and rank the best gin brands in the world

 There are fewer rules and regulations associated with gin compared to other spirits, which made the selection process for this guide slightly different.
 As always, we took into consideration expert opinion, popular choice and some lesser-known bottles to compile the list.
 However, with more factors at play, our guide also considered the range of botanicals and notable flavours offered by each brand.